sebastian-apps/restful_flask/README.md

 <br />

-## Running the dockerized application
+## Running the Dockerized application

-Alternatively, run the API as a dockerized application.
+Alternatively, run the API as a Dockerized application.
-Build the docker container.
+Build the Docker container.

 ```bash
 docker build -t todo_flask:latest .